feiye-vims/schism-tut/docs/share-your-own-tutorials/share-your-own-tutorials.md

 ---

 # Become a collaborator
-All SCHISM users are welcome to share their own cases to this tutorial site.
+All SCHISM users are welcome to share their own cases on this tutorial site.

-All contributions are appreciated, be it as simple as a suggestion on the existing procedure, or a pre/post precessing script, or something more complex like the [Compound flooding model]({{ site.baseurl }}{% link docs/compound-flood/compound-flood.md %}).
+All contributions are appreciated, be it as simple as a suggestion on the existing procedure, or a pre/post precessing script, or something more complex like a model setup.

 Please contact Fei Ye (feiye@vims.edu) to be included as a collaborator of the [Github repository](https://github.com/feiye-vims/schism-tut).